TomfromBerlin/Debian-Pihole-Unbound/README.md

 Now we can tell Pi-hole, that we have a local DNS.
 From your workstation open Pi-hole in your webbrowser using the following address:

 `http://IP-address-of-the-raspberrypi/admin/`.

-We must provide the static IP address that we have defined in the router.
-The localhost address (127.0.0.1) won't work.

 Once you are logged in, navigate to the DNS page under `Settings`: